nasa/fprime/docs/HowTo/develop-subtopologies.md

 - Unit tests can also be added to your subtopology, using a similar structure to unit tests for components.
 - Note that it is possible to write your subtopology with [phases](https://nasa.github.io/fpp/fpp-users-guide.html#Defining-Component-Instances_Init-Specifiers_Execution-Phases).
 The example repository in the [last section](#conclusion) includes an example of this in the "example/phases" branch.

+> Note that with the latest release of `fprime-tools`, you can run `fprime-util new --subtopology` to generate the subtopology structure.

 ## Individual File Contents

 This section will provide an overview to the contents of the individual files that make up a subtopology.
 We will use the names of the required files structure as shown in the [above](#subtopology-structure) section.
 However, note that the file names shown are not required to be duplicated within your own custom subtopologies.